Year: 2017 – 2019 | Role: Graphic Design Intern | Category: Print Design, Digital Design

 Art and Design Visitor Series Lecture

 I had the opportunity to rebrand the Art and Design Visitor Series Lectures.
-Every month, the School of Art + Design invites artists from all over the continent to conduct lectures about specific topics pertaining to their disciplines.
+Every month, the School of Art + Design invites artists from all over the continent to conduct lectures on specific topics about their disciplines.

-The branding I developed has since been continued to be used for future Visitor Series.
+The branding I developed has since continued to be used for future Visitor Series.

 Postcards

 Throughout my time at FAA, I had the chance to design for the various departments within the college, including Dance, Art, and Design, and the James Scholar Program offered at the school.
-Branding was very important as these postcards are sent out to current and future students, so I followed the school's established colors and typefaces accordingly.
+Branding was crucial as these postcards were sent out to current and future students, so I followed the school's established colors and typefaces accordingly.

 Flyers

-I designed flyers for current students and faculty in the College of Fine and Applied Arts, and these mainly advertised upcoming events the college had.
+I designed flyers for current students and faculty in the College of Fine and Applied Arts to advertise upcoming events at the college.

-Since these were aimed at students, I wanted to draw them in by making design choices that would grab their attention, whether through color or interesting images that could be seen when walking down the hallways of the Art and Design building.
+Since these were aimed at students, I wanted to draw them in by making design choices that would grab their attention, whether through color or visually appealing images that could be seen when walking down the hallways of the Art and Design building.

 #IllinoisBucketList

-The #IllinoisBucketList was the final piece the college would be sent to admitted students in an effort to get them to accept their offer at the University of Illinois.
+The #IllinoisBucketList was the final piece the college would send to admitted students to get them to accept their offer at the University of Illinois.
 As a current student, the Office of Communication and Marketing relied on me to execute the bucket list concept in a way that engaged young adults.
 The Dean of Recruitment specifically wanted the piece to lend itself to being hung in a dorm room, hopeful that incoming students would hold onto it and check things off as they completed them.

-I utilized illustration to highlight the variety of activities because students applying to the College of Fine and Applied Arts are likely to resonate with doodling.
-It also gave it a fun, light-hearted feel that could be relieving to students facing stressful decisions.
+I utilized illustrations to highlight the various activities to create a fun, light-hearted feel to the graphic that could relieve students facing stressful decisions.

-The project was very rewarding in the sense that it was different compared to what I was typically designing and definitely a great branching out point.
+The project was rewarding because it was different than what I was typically designing, and overall was a great opportunity to explore outside my comfort zone.

 Cover